 May 19 - 'BRIDGE TOLL CHARGES ARE A DISGRACE’

 World 14 May letter.

 May 19 - MORE SPIN - AND THEY ARE REALLY SCRAPING THE BARREL

 We wonder how much drivers are paying for the Gateway PR people to come up with these silly stories?
-North West Place 18 May "Ancient bones discovered on Mersey Gateway dig" Runcorn World 6 May "Win a guided tour of bridge building site" Runcorn World 15 May "Feat of engineering completes another Mersey Gateway milestone".
+World 19 May "Ancient bones of a red deer discovered during Mersey Gateway excavation" North West Place 18 May "Ancient bones discovered on Mersey Gateway dig" Runcorn World 6 May "Win a guided tour of bridge building site" Runcorn World 15 May "Feat of engineering completes another Mersey Gateway milestone".

 May 19 - TROLLS COMPLAIN ABOUT PROPOSAL TO SHARE THE TOLLS TAG WAVE BAND